 the time, there is no known cause.
 Both sexes are equally affected.

-surface of the retina, also called cellophane maculopathy
+surface of the retina, also called cellophane maculopathy or macular

-the distortions or decreased vision are severe enough to interfere
+distortions or decreased vision are severe enough to interfere

-with daily living, since there are the usual
+with daily living, since there are the usual hazards of surgery,

 infections, and a possibility of retinal detachment.

 macular hole is defined as a small hole in the macula, the area

 of the eye that is responsible for the sharp, detailed vision

 needed for reading, driving and small detail work.
-This
+This condition

-reading may be difficult.
-In later stages, there may be small
+may be difficult.
+In later stages, there may be small blank areas

-the vitreous gel from the interior of the eye to prevent pulling on
+vitreous gel from the interior of the eye to prevent pulling on

 the retina.
-The removed gel is replaced with a bubble
+The removed gel is replaced with a bubble containing

 Optical coherence tomography picture of Macular Hole